saharan-m/WS-Discord-Bot/README.md

+# Important information (01.08.2025)
+I don't have a Discord channel right now.
+I only have an email address: usabsz@gmail.com
+Wos Land does not belong to me.
+Wos Land is a project that was stolen from me.
+If you look back, you will see that I was the one who started the Wos Land and Discord bot project.
+A few months ago, I suffered severe burns on my body due to a gas explosion and became unable to do anything.
+The people I trusted and gave authority to took advantage of this situation and took everything I owned.
+While I was fighting for my life in the hospital, they took away my entire project.

+I advise you not to trust any other project besides this one.
+Once the skin on my body has regenerated, I will continue developing the project.

 # V4 Mass Update List (25.02.2025)

 Since the release of V4, we've implemented numerous changes and improvements.
 Here's a comprehensive overview of the latest updates: